MohamedEssam4444/python_automation_scripts_online_store/README.md

 * hostname "localhost" cannot be resolved to "127.0.0.1"
 * Error - localhost cannot be resolved to 127.0.0.1
     * E-mail Body: Please check your system and resolve the issue as soon as possible.

-### Files:
-1. **changeImage.py**: to process the supplier images
-2. **supplier_image_upload.py**: that takes the jpeg images from the supplier-data/images directory that you've processed previously and uploads them to the web server fruit catalog.
-3. **run.py**: to process the text files (001.txt, 003.txt ...) from the supplier-data/descriptions directory.
-The script should turn the data into a JSON dictionary by adding all the required fields, including the image associated with the fruit (image_name) , To add fruit images and their descriptions from the supplier on the fruit catalog web-server, will automatically POST the fruit images and their respective description in JSON format

 #### screenshots for more explanation:

 1. uploading modified images to webserver :